Welcome to today's edition of the Rush 24-7 podcast.

 First appearance in public since giving birth to a human baby.

-You but people are really giving her grief over this.
+People are really giving her grief over this.

-I I find it fascinating, the thing that upsets people.
+The thing that upsets people.

 We can be all this in debt.

-We can have an economy that's being plundered, that is not growing.
+We can have an economy that's being plundered that is not growing.

 We have unemployment skyrocketing.